Passenger Files First Lawsuit After Miami Air Flight 293 Crashes Into River

 The Miami Air Plane Crash

 According to reports, there were 136 passengers and seven crew members aboard the plane.
 So far, more than 20 have come forward with injuries.
-The flight left from Guantanamo Bay, Cuba fully aware of the active storm in Jacksonville, their destination.
+The flight left from Guantanamo Bay, Cuba fully aware of the active storm in their destination, Jacksonville.
 The plane also had mechanical problems, including issues with the thrust reversers, which they knew about when the flight began.

 “Our investigation has shown that this aircraft was negligently and improperly maintained, serviced, operated and flown.
 The crash was entirely preventable and our clients are entitled to full and fair restitution for their losses.”